Analysis | President Trump’s false claims of vote fraud: A chronology

 “Our lawyers have asked for ‘meaningful access’, but what good does that do?
 The damage has already been done to the integrity of our system, and to the Presidential Election itself.
 This is what should be discussed!”

-— Tweet, Nov.
+— tweet, Nov.
 4, 6:24 p.m.

 Trump has offered no evidence that the election’s integrity has been compromised, and none has been found.
 In fact, cybersecurity experts in the Trump administration and local officials say the process has been smooth despite the unusual historic circumstance of a deadly pandemic.